 8. Strawberry Girl by Lois Lenski

 Who knew farming could be as dramatic as the Hatfield and McCoy feud?
 Set right after the turn of the century in the early 20th century, strawberry farming in Florida brings out the bad blood for the Boyers and the Slaters when Slater’s cattle destroy the Boyers’ crop.
-Lenski was inspired by Crackers, the descendants of Anglo-Saxon pioneer settlers in early Florida, that she met and befriended in this snapshot of a bygone time. [chapter book, ages 9 and up]
+Lenski was inspired by Crackers, the descendants of Anglo-Saxon pioneer settlers in early Florida, that she met and befriended in this snapshot of a bygone time. [middle grade, ages 9 and up]

 7. Seven Wonders of Sassafras Springs by Betty G. Birney